 What is ARKK?

-The ARK Innovation ETF (ARKK) is the firm’s flagship fund and the largest active ETF in the world with $22 billion AUM.
+The ARK Innovation ETF (ARKK) is the firm’s flagship fund and one of the largest active ETF in the world with $12 billion AUM.

 ARKK is interested in companies that enable or stand to benefit from disruptive innovation — specifically those centered around artificial intelligence, robotics, energy storage, DNA sequencing, and blockchain technology.

 ARKK’s focus on disruptive innovation orients the fund heavily towards growth and away from zombie industries, or what the firm calls “Bad Ideas”.

 Many of these technologies are brand new and difficult to price in the public markets.